udehnnamdi/FitGuild/README.md

 ![Fitness Application](https://i.ibb.co/1s2wfV9/Screenshot-24.png)

 ## About FitGuild
 With the FitGuild app, users are able to connect with fitness meetups, fitness studios, and gyms across the globe.
-Users are also able to post and share their fitness meetup up groups, fitness studios, and gyms, edit and update them, as well as review those of other users.
+Users are also able to post and share their fitness meetup groups, fitness studios, and gyms, edit and update them, as well as review those of other users.

 ## Technologies
 Html 5